iambrainstorming/iambrainstorming.github.io/src/chapters/education/why-some-schools-perform.md

 * Teacher Association Relay
 * More trusted relays.

+But with this method, we would have about five trusted relays.
+This is problematic because you don't need to corrupt the entire association; you only need to compromise the system administrator who has admin access to a relay.
+So, with five trusted relays, there are only five system administrators to compromise.

+The solution is that any voter whose proof of personhood has been validated can run a trusted relay.
+To make this easier, relays could be designed to run on mobile devices, which voters would keep running during the election.
+Relays may go offline for some time, but they can sync with other relays when they come back online.

-**A vote is considered valid only if it is received and acknowledged by at least two-thirds of the trusted relays before the election closes.** This federated approach prevents any single relay from unilaterally influencing the outcome while ensuring that the election can continue to operate reliably even if some relays are temporarily offline, misconfigured, or acting maliciously.
+**A vote is considered valid only if it is received and acknowledged by at least one-thirds or 51% of the trusted relays before the election closes.** This federated approach prevents any single relay from unilaterally influencing the outcome while ensuring that the election can continue to operate reliably even if some relays are temporarily offline, misconfigured, or acting maliciously.

 After the election closes, each relay independently collects all valid votes and produces an identical deterministic tally.